Robert Stack: Career

-Postwar career

 Stack resumed his career after the war with roles in such films as Fighter Squadron (1948) at Warner Bros. with Edmond O'Brien, playing a pilot; A Date with Judy (1948) at MGM, with Wallace Beery and Elizabeth Taylor.

-Stack was in two films at Paramount: Miss Tatlock's Millions (1948) and Mr. Music (1950).
+He made two films at Paramount: Miss Tatlock's Millions (1948) and Mr. Music (1950).
 He had an excellent role in Bullfighter and the Lady (1951), a passion project of Budd Boetticher for John Wayne's company.
 He later said this was the first time he liked himself on screen.

 Stack supported Mickey Rooney in My Outlaw Brother (1951) and had the lead in the adventure epic Bwana Devil (1952), considered the first color, American 3-D feature film.
 It was released by United Artists, which also put Stack in a Western, War Paint (1953).
 He continued making similar low-budget action fare: Conquest of Cochise (1953) for Sam Katzman; Sabre Jet (1953), playing another pilot, this time in the Korean War; The Iron Glove (1954), a swashbuckler where Stack played Charles Wogan, for Katzman.

-Return to "A" movies

 Stack was back in "A" pictures when he appeared opposite John Wayne in The High and the Mighty (1954), playing the pilot of an airliner who comes apart under stress after the airliner encounters engine trouble.
 The film was a hit, and Stack received good reviews.
 In 1954, he signed a seven-year contract with Fox.
 Sam Fuller cast him in the lead of House of Bamboo (1955), shot in Japan for 20th Century Fox.
 He supported Jennifer Jones in Good Morning, Miss Dove (1955), also at Fox, and starred in Great Day in the Morning (1956) at RKO, directed by Jacques Tourneur.

-Written on the Wind

 Stack was then given a role in Written on the Wind (1956), directed by Douglas Sirk and produced by Albert Zugsmith.
 Stack played another pilot, the son of a rich man who marries Lauren Bacall, who in turn falls for his best friend, played by Rock Hudson.
-The movie was a massive success and Stack was nominated for an Academy Award for Best Supporting Actor; Dorothy Malone, who played Stack's sister, was nominated for Best Supporting Actress.
+The film was a massive success and Stack was nominated for an Academy Award for Best Supporting Actor; Dorothy Malone, who played Stack's sister, was nominated for Best Supporting Actress.
 Malone won, but Stack lost, to Anthony Quinn.
 Stack felt that the primary reason he lost to Quinn was that 20th Century Fox, which had lent him to Universal-International, organized block voting against him to prevent one of their contract players from winning an Academy Award while working at another studio.
 Stack was reunited with Hudson, Malone, Zugsmith, and Sirk on The Tarnished Angels (1957), once more playing a pilot.
 At Fox, he was in The Gift of Love (1958) with Bacall.
 Stack then was given a real star role, playing the title part in John Farrow's biopic, John Paul Jones (1959).
 Despite a large budget and an appearance by Bette Davis, it was not a success.